woelke/vim-project/README.md

 functions are callbacks and they are executed every time a file nested in the ``root of the project`` is opened with **one parameter** that is the ``title`` of the project.
+* ``CallbackAllProjects``
+It's used inside the ``.vimrc``.
+The first parameter is the name of a function or an array of function names.
+This callback is added to all projects that have been defined so far.
 * ``GoProject``
 It's used inside the ``cmdline mode`` to switch to one of the defined projects.
 The required parameter is the ``title`` of the project without quotation.
 Completion